This challenge tackles a key problem in the transportation world:

 Join the Discord channel to exchange with other participants!

-If you have a problem or question for the organizers, use either the Discussion Forum or open an issue:
+If you have any problem or questions for the organizers, use either the Discussion Forum or open an issue:

 We strongly encourage you to use the public channels mentioned above for communications between the participants and the organizers.
 But if you're looking for a direct communication channel, feel free to reach out to us at: